-As a result of falling oil prices and weak natural gas prices, rig counts in both Canada and the US have been dropping throughout Q1 2015 with no clear visibility on how low they will go and for how long.
-Management believes that drilling activity levels will decline materially in 2015 and potentially into 2016.
+As a result of falling oil prices and weak natural gas prices, rig counts in both Canada and the US have been dropping throughout Q1 2016 with no clear visibility on how low they will go and for how long.
+Management believes that these lower activity levels will persist through 2016 and potentially into 2017 until commodity prices improve materially.

-In Canada, the declining Canadian dollar, and the narrowing of Canadian crude oil price differentials may provide some relief to Operators in the WCSB, many of their drilling prospects at current strip pricing are uneconomic and they have and may continue to reduce their capital spending directed at drilling and completions activity accordingly.
-Access to equity capital will be limited for some time and will only be available to Operators who have proven track records at generating per share cash flow and reserves growth in low commodity price environments.
+In Canada, with the devalued Canadian dollar providing some relief to Operators in the WCSB, many of their drilling prospects at current strip pricing are uneconomic and as a result they continue to further reduce their capital spending directed at drilling and completions activity accordingly.
+Access to equity capital will be limited for some time and will only be available to select Operators who have proven track records at generating per share cash flow and reserves growth in low commodity price environments.
 Consistent with Management's expectation for Canada, it is expected that onshore US rig counts will continue to decline until world oil supply and demand are back in balance, prices improve and cost structures adjust to levels where drilling for on-shore US resource plays, primarily shale oil, become economic for the majority of the US Operators.
-From December 2014 to the date of this Annual Information Form, most US and Canadian Operators have announced one or multiple negative revisions to their drilling and completions budgets year over year.

-Despite the recent decline in world crude oil pricing, Operators in both the US and the WCSB will continue to direct their capital to resource plays that are often drilled deeper and horizontally, and have longer life reserves and production.
+Despite the decline in world crude oil pricing, Operators in both the US and the WCSB will continue to direct their capital to resource plays that are often drilled deeper and horizontally, and have longer life reserves and production.
 Management believes the increased challenge to find new, substantial oil and natural gas liquids reserves in both the US and the WCSB has led some Operators to focus on more complex and deeper reservoir targets.